alicelee2735/Cosmic-Bouncer/README.md

 ## Live Demo
 Hosted on GitHub Pages: [Demo Website](https://alicelee2735.github.io/Cosmic-Bouncer/)

 ## 🤝 Contributing
 All contributions are welcome!
 See [CONTRIBUTING.md](https://github.com/alicelee2735/Cosmic-Bouncer/blob/main/CONTRIBUTING.md) for guidelines.
 First-time contributors can try:
-## Contributing
-All contributions are welcome!
-See [CONTRIBUTING.md](https://github.com/alicelee2735/Cosmic-Bouncer/blob/main/CONTRIBUTING.md) for guidelines.
-First-time contributors are encouraged to:

 - Add new collision effects